Robyn Ward: Early life and education

 Ward was born on 3 October 1982 in Dublin, where he lived for five years before moving to Belfast.
 In 2019, Ward claimed that Campbell College expelled him aged fifteen and that he spent his teenage years skateboarding and painting graffiti on derelict buildings before adopting a nomadic lifestyle.

-He worked in studios in Bangkok, Shanghai, Amsterdam and Mexico City.
+Ward left Belfast at age 18 and went on to work in studios in Bangkok, Shanghai, Amsterdam and Mexico City.

 Career

 Ward paints on canvas, using a multi-layered style.
 He uses a mixed media of acrylics, inks, watercolours, Oil paint and spray paint.

 Ward cites Jackson Pollock, Banksy, and Hieronymus Bosch as inspiration for his work.
 His subject matter comprises personal reflections and socio-political commentary.
 This has included messages about sustainability, racism and bigotry, and the conflict in Ireland.

+Ward has worked under several pseudonym and collectives, but in 2016, he broke his anonymity and has since worked under his birth name.

 In 2018, the Art Attack Exhibition at the Royal Monceau Gallery in Paris featured Ward's work.
 In the same year, Ward displayed his artwork in six other exhibitions and solo shows.
 His solo exhibition 'Once Upon a Time', held in May 2018 at the House of Fine Art in London, combined images of popular children's cartoon characters with reflections on racism and bigotry.
 For example, one piece depicted Bugs Bunny with a picket sign reading 'no Blacks, no dogs, and no Irish'.

+Ward has exhibited at Moniker Art Fair in 2018 and 2019 and as part of the 10th anniversary fair in 2019, he auctioned his work to help fund charities working to preserve endangered species.

 In 2019, Ward exhibited a series of artworks entitled 'Plastic Nation' that aimed to draw attention to the global environmental crisis.
 The pieces focused on the impact of the world's consumption of single-use plastics.
 Ward auctioned some of the artworks from 'Plastic Nation' to raise funds for a non-profit animal welfare charity.
-Ward's 2021 exhibition 'Fucked at Birth' depicted destruction, violence, and societal breakdown.